xregistry/spec/schema/spec.md

 one or more `Versions`, which hold the concrete schema documents or schema document references.

-Any new schema Version that is added to a schema definition MUST be backwards compatible with all previous Versions of the schema, meaning that a consumer using the new schema MUST be able to understand data encoded using a prior Version of the schema.
-If a new Version introduces a breaking change, it MUST be registered as a new schema with a new name.
+Any new schema Version that is added to a schema definition SHOULD be backwards compatible with all previous Versions of the schema, meaning that a consumer using the new schema would be able to understand data encoded using a prior Version of the schema.
+If a new Version introduces a breaking change, it SHOULD be registered as a new schema with a new name.

 Implementations of this specification SHOULD use the xRegistry default